Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Results

-Finally, participants described some model fairness testing and assessment practices, such as using explainable AI (XAI) techniques to identify bias sources (P12), measuring parity metrics (P11, P21) and performing balanced testing between different groups to evaluate model performance (P9, P21).
-These examples collectively demonstrate participants’ awareness of fairness at multiple stages of the AI development pipeline.
+Finally, a few participants (P11, P12, P21) described some model fairness testing and assessment practices, such as using Explainable AI (XAI) techniques to identify bias sources (P12), measuring parity metrics (P11), and performing balanced testing between different groups to evaluate model performance (P21).
+For example, P21 said: \\ \begin{myquote} { ``...same query was given to Chatbot... test cases from Christians and Muslim... when results are equal, then we say Chatbot is fair'' (P21) } \end{myquote}

+\imp{This example illustrates how participants evaluated model fairness in practice by comparing outcomes across demographic groups to ensure equitable treatment.}

+\imp{Overall, these examples collectively demonstrate not only participants' awareness of AI/ML fairness concepts, but also how fairness considerations were reflected in their reported development practices across different stages of the AI pipeline, such as identifying dataset imbalances, ensuring representativeness, analyzing or removing sensitive attributes, and evaluating subgroup performance.}

-However, we observed that while most participants shared insightful examples aligned with fairness concepts, a minority expressed a view that equates fairness simply with overall model accuracy, as illustrated by P23’s statement: \\ \begin{myquote} { `` ...in covid-19 dataset... if accuracy is greater than 80\%, then the model is fair''. } \end{myquote} Further, P11 demonstrated knowledge of fairness-related metrics like computing the False Positive (FP) gaps across groups, but also showed some confusion by including the \emph{F1-score} as a main fairness metric in another context. \begin{summarybox}[RQ1 Summary] Our participants showed an implicit understanding of fairness in AI/ML software, progressing from initial confusion of fairness with accuracy and robustness to recognizing its multiple dimensions: data quality and representation, model behavior w.r.t., sensitive attributes, and ethical accountability.
+However, we observed that while most participants shared insightful examples aligned with fairness concepts, a minority expressed a view that equates fairness simply with overall model accuracy, \imp{showing a misunderstanding regarding the distinction between AI/ML fairness metrics and conventional model accuracy indicators} as illustrated by P23's statement: \\ \begin{myquote} { `` ...in covid-19 dataset... if accuracy is greater than 80\%, then the model is fair''. } \end{myquote} Further, P11 demonstrated knowledge of fairness-related metrics like computing the False Positive (FP) gaps across groups, but also showed some confusion by including the \emph{F1-score} as a main fairness metric in another context.

+\begin{summarybox}[RQ1 Summary] Our participants showed an implicit understanding of fairness in AI/ML software, progressing from initial confusion of fairness with accuracy and robustness to recognizing its multiple dimensions: data quality and representation, model behavior w.r.t., sensitive attributes, and ethical accountability.
 Real-world concerns included dataset imbalance, under-representation of minority classes/ groups, and sensitive attribute challenges.
 While most participants aligned with established fairness concepts, a minority confused fairness with the model accuracy or showed fairness metric ambiguity, indicating a need for further training to clarify these distinctions. \end{summarybox}